hadrienmichel/BEL1D/README.md

 5. Sampling of models in reduced space
 6. Back-transformation to original space

-The different toolboxes that are inside this package are used in [(Michel et al., Under review) - not yet available](http://www.link_to_the_paper.be).
+The different toolboxes that are inside this package are used in [(Michel et al., 2020)](https://doi.org/10.1016/j.cageo.2020.104456).
 They consist in 3 different toolboxes:
 1. Interpretation of SNMR data (BEL1DSNMR)
 2. Interpretation of dispersion curves from surface waves analyses (BEL1DSW)
 3. General case (BEL1DGENERAL)